in Google Search Console on Blogger?

 3. Mistyped Incorrect Blog URL

 - Be sure to register the correct blog address in Search Console.
-The proper format for a default Blog URL is:
+The proper format for a default blog URL is:

 The / at the very end may or may not be present.
+If you are using a custom URL, the address format may be different.

 4. Other Factors that Prevent Indexing

-If you're seeing a "Redirect error" message in Google Search Console, it means that Googlebot is not able to retrieve your blog's page correctly.
+If you sees a "Redirect error" message in Google Search Console, it means that Googlebot is not able to retrieve your blog's page correctly—there's a redirection issue somewhere between your blog's URL and the actual page Google is trying to reach.

 So, why does this happen—even after you've configured everything correctly?
 Let's go over the possible causes and what you can do to handle them.